Stock Technical indicators: CannTrust Holdings Inc. (CTST)

 VOLATILITY ANALYSIS:

-Volatility remained at 4.17% over last week and shows 6.22% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at -.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+Volatility remained at 4.39% over last week and shows 5.90% volatility in last month.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
 ATR value stands at 0.06.

-CannTrust Holdings Inc. (CTST) exchanged 744715 shares on hands in most recent trading session and observed an average volume with 1.99M shares.
-The stock acknowledged active focus on Tuesday trading session.
-CTST disclosed a change of 0.24% and its listed share value at $0.82 in the recent trade transaction.
-This company belong to Canada Country and part of Healthcare sector.
-It has a market capitalization of $.
-Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -1.52% and trading from 50 days moving average with -18.10%.
-The stock price is performing along declining drift from its 200 days moving average with -77.14%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 5.82% and trading from 50 days moving average with -10.33%.
+The stock price is performing along negative drift from its 200 days moving average with -74.77%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: